A Guide to Root Canals

 The root canal procedure

-Diagram detailing root canal procedure
+diagram detailing root canal procedure

 The root canal procedure, a complex and intricate process, entails the elimination of damaged or contaminated pulp tissue from the tooth’s root canal.
 With the utilization of a local anesthetic to induce numbness in the tooth and surrounding gum tissue, the dentist endeavors to ensure a pain-free experience for the patient.
 In a meticulously orchestrated manner, the dentist employs a minute dental drill to extract the damaged tissue, following which the root canal undergoes a thorough cleaning to eliminate any residual debris through irrigation.
 Subsequently, the root canal is disinfected and hermetically sealed using a filling material, after which the tooth’s appearance and functionality are restored through the placement of a crown or filling.
 The duration of the procedure may vary, contingent upon the severity of the infection, with multiple visits being necessary for some instances.
 Utilizing advanced imaging techniques such as X-rays, CT scans, and MRIs, the dentist strives to accurately identify the infected tooth and assess the extent of the damage.